ABA Therapy for Autism

 Observing Therapist & Child Interactions

 Depending on the needs of the child a meeting is scheduled every 1-3 weeks.
-At these meetings the child, parents and other family members, Consultant, Senior Behavior Specialist, and Therapists come together to update the treatment plan.
+At these meetings the child, parents and other family members, BCBA and/or Senior Behavior Specialist, and Behavior Technicians come together to update the treatment plan.
 Programs (lessons) and Behavior Intervention plans are modified and updated as needed.

 We work directly with parents and caretakers by training them in techniques to use in the natural environment.